keyunluo/python-ffm/README.md

 ### Warning

-*For some versions of python the package may cause elf libary error, please delete the **libffm.py** file in the installation directory*
+**The package may cause elf library error for some versions of python , please delete the *libffm.py* file in the installation directory.**